Center for Corporate Climate Leadership

 Yes, as long as the applicant meets the award criteria eligibility requirements, and for organizational and individual leadership categories, their respective third-party references meet the following requirements:

 How will the applications be judged?

-When and where will the Climate Leadership Awards ceremony take place?
+When and where will the Climate Leadership Awards Dinner take place?

 What is the Climate Leadership Conference?

-The 2013 Climate Leadership Conference is an annual exchange for addressing global climate change through innovation and business solutions.
-Providing a powerful platform for collaboration, the event gathers forward-thinking leaders from business, government, academia, and the non-profit community share best practices for integrating GHG reduction and climate risk and resilience strategies into their organization’s operations.
+The Climate Leadership Conference is an annual exchange dedicated to professionals addressing global climate change through policy, innovation, and business solutions.
+Providing a powerful platform for collaboration, the event gathers forward-thinking leaders from business, government, academia, and the non-profit community to exchange best practices, share challenges and new opportunities, and support peers who are addressing climate change in their operations.

-Over 270 climate professionals participated in the 2015 conference, and there have been over 1,600 participants in the first four years.
-The 2016 event will feature high-profile speakers from the public and private sectors who will share key insights and innovative ideas on topics related to the Climate Leadership Awards such as: energy efficiency and renewable energy opportunities, setting and achieving GHG reduction goals, engaging supply chains, developing adaptation strategies, and other practical applications for climate change response strategies.
+More than 400 climate professionals participated in the 2015 conference, and there have been over 1,600 participants in the first four years.
+The 2016 event will feature high-profile speakers from the public and private sectors who will share key insights and innovative ideas on topics related to the Climate Leadership Awards such as: energy efficiency and clean energy opportunities, setting and achieving GHG reduction goals, engaging supply chains, developing adaptation strategies, and other practical applications for climate change response strategies.
 Comprehensive information about the conference is available at www.climateleadershipconference.org.

 Will there be multiple winners in each award category?

-Organizations recognized for Excellence in GHG Management: Goal Setting will receive a mounted certificate.
+Organizations recognized for Excellence in GHG Management: Goal Setting and Innovative Partnerships will receive a mounted certificate.
 The Excellence in GHG Management: Goal Achievement, Supply Chain, Individual, and Organizational Leadership Award winners will receive a physical award.
 Additionally, winners will receive two complimentary tickets to the awards dinner, or a deeply discounted rate on the Climate Leadership Conference (which will include the awards dinner).

-How do I register to attend the awards event?
+How do I register to attend the Climate Leadership Awards and Conference?

 Registration information for the Climate Leadership Awards Dinner and the Climate Leadership Conference will be available at www.climateleadershipconference.org.

 Yes.
-EPA, The Registry, C2ES, and ACCO have plans to produce the awards program on an annual basis.
+EPA, C2ES, and The Registry produce the awards program on an annual basis.